 So taking various aspects of the combination into consideration, what can they do, that the sons of Vulkan (or other equivalents) can’t?

-Well a Tactical squad with Plasma gun comes into roughly the 100 point category.
+Well, a Tactical squad with a Plasma gun comes into roughly the 100 point category.
 To deliver them into effective bolter/plasma range I’d need to drive them in a rhino or (more likely) drop pod them, which adds to the cost (both points and pounds).
 I’d also only get 1 Plasma Gun (or other Special Weapon) as opposed to 2; though this would be made up for slightly by the extra durability of the Marines (and the lack of a deep strike mishap).

 Ultimately both units would likely suffer painful deaths if landed on their own.

-Tempestus Scions load outs
+Tempestus Scions load-outs